mnaamani/otr4-em/doc/tutorial.md

     var bob = account.contact("Bob");

-Once we have a Contact object we can begin an OTR conversation, using the **openSession** method of the contact:
+Once we have a Contact object we can setup an OTR conversation, using the **openSession** method of the contact:

     var session = bob.openSession();